Disclosure: SetupRanked earns a commission on purchases made through links on this page, at no extra cost to you.

 Invest here:

-• Audio (microphone or headset) — Poor audio quality is the number one productivity drain in remote collaboration.
-A $150 headset delivers vastly better call audio than built-in laptop microphones.
+- Audio (microphone or headset) — Poor audio quality is the number one productivity drain in remote collaboration.
+A $129 headset delivers vastly better call audio than built-in laptop microphones.

 Save here:

-• USB hub — The Anker 555 at $36 handles everything most remote setups need.
+- USB hub — The Anker 555 at $36 handles everything most remote setups need.
 Spending more rarely adds meaningfully useful features.

-• Cable management — Velcro cable ties and simple cable channels cost under $15 and solve 90% of cable management problems.
+- Cable management — Velcro cable ties and simple cable channels cost under $15 and solve 90% of cable management problems.

 The Monitor: Your Biggest Visual Upgrade

 Around $200 — LG 27MP60G-B: A 27-inch 1080p IPS monitor with basic connectivity.
-Gets the job done but the resolution is soft at this size.
+Gets the job done but the resolution is noticeably soft at this size.
 No USB-C. A reasonable minimum if budget is the primary constraint.

 Webcam: Why Built-In Laptop Cameras Fail

 A dedicated webcam clips to the top of your external monitor, looking at you at eye level.
 The Logitech Brio 500 adds RightLight 4 automatic light correction, which adjusts exposure and color balance in real time to compensate for changing ambient light.
 Auto-framing keeps you centered as you move around your desk.
-These features matter specifically for remote workers who take calls in varying lighting conditions throughout the day.

 Audio: The Two Paths